GelidusResearch/grgc1/README.md

 ESPHome configuration:

 The following example configuration file can be used to connect up the GRGC1 Geiger Counter.
 The unit is preloaded with the captive portal enabled.
 It will host an AP SSID of GRCG1 with no password allowing you to conviently connect to your WiFi with a phone etc.

 ```
 external_components:
-  # pull geiger from Github @descipher branch in GitHub
+  # pull geiger from Github @gelidusresearch grgc1 repo
-  - source: github://gelidusresearch/gc1
+  - source: github://gelidusresearch/grgc1
     components: [ geiger ]

 esphome:
   name: geiger-1